Slugs In Garden? How To Get Rid Of Slugs, Snails NATURALLY

 Consider overturning a flowerpot and/or keeping grapefruit halves near the plants the slugs attack the most.

-This kind of trap will lure in many slugs which you can get rid of all at once with the help of organic slug killer.
+This kind of trap will lure in many slugs, which you can get rid of all at once with the help of an organic slug killer.

-Besides these, if at night you keep black plastic or a wood board near the plant, in the morning you will see slugs taking shelter in their “hiding places” for the day.
+Besides these, if you keep black plastic or a wood board near the plant at night, in the morning, you will see slugs taking shelter in their “hiding places” for the day.
 You can also use this opportunity to kill them.

 Slug Repellents Made With Garlic

-Several brands like ECOspray Ltd. and others are introducing effective natural garlic based slug repellents.
-More and more studies and test results are showing highly refined garlic product can kill slugs. [source]
+More and more studies and test results are showing that highly refined garlic products can kill slugs. [source]

 Pin